-- There may be tax implications for Indigenous scholarship recipients who are graduates, and we advise those candidates to seek advice from a tax consultant (see link to more information below)
+- There may be tax and Centrelink implications for Indigenous scholarship recipients, and we advise those candidates to seek advice from a tax consultant and Centrelink (see link to more information below)

 - Indigenous applicants will be assessed according to: their academic record; their demonstrated interest in social justice and/or the Indigenous sector; and their commitment to fulfilling their internship obligations.

 - Indigenous applicants who are found to be eligible to be placed in a funded placement will be required to provide a declaration of Aboriginality and complete a Participant Eligibility Documentation Form provided by the Department, prior to the interview round of the matching process.

 Indigenous scholarship recipients will be required to complete an Aurora Commitment Statement which will include the following obligations to: